RobinMalfait/placebo/README.md

   34 │   Oh, and we can also add notes to different diagnostics within the same block.
 We can do this by ∙ 35 │   adding superscript indicators next to each message and before each note.
 This allows you to visually
      ·          ──────────┬─────────── ─┬──
-     ·                    │             ╰──── This will also have a note⁽¹⁾
+     ·                    │             ╰──── This will also have a note
-     ·                    ╰────────────────── This is an example of the superscript indicator⁽²⁾ ·
+     ·                    ╰────────────────── This is an example of the superscript indicator ·
   36 │   see which note belongs to which diagnostic.
      ·
      ├─
+     ·   This note belongs to the other diagnostic
+     ├─
-     ·   NOTES:
+     ·
-     ·     1.
-This note belongs to the other diagnostic ·     2.
-This note belongs to the superscript indicator.
+     ·   - This note belongs to the superscript indicator.
-     ·     2.
-This note also belongs to the superscript indicator.
+     ·   - This note also belongs to the superscript indicator.
      ·     - And also has some nested/child notes.
      ·     - Just like these right here!
+     ·
      └─
 ```